IBO98X/Smart-Hotel-Management-System/README.md

 The **Smart Hotel Management System** is a comprehensive full-stack web application designed to centralize and automate the daily operations of a hotel.
 It transitions hotel administration from fragmented, manual processes to a modern, data-driven platform — reducing human error, improving operational efficiency, and empowering staff with AI-assisted support.

-The system was developed over multiple Agile sprints, with the core booking engine built and tested before integrating more advanced features such as role-based access control, dynamic invoicing, and an AI-powered chatbot.
+The system was developed over multiple Agile sprints, with the core booking engine built and tested before integrating more advanced features such as role-based access control, dynamic invoicing, discount management, and an AI-powered chatbot.

 ### 🎯 The Problem It Solves